 Further, it is not clear whether the quantitative information contained in SDGE-12 Attachment D and Appendix E in the Amended Application actually reflects historical volumes through Line 1600 given the intersection of transmission lines and overall system flow.
-As examples, the Line 1600, 2016 average daily volumes (by month) at an average of 51 MMcfd and 2016 maximum daily volumes (by year) at an average of 51 MMcfd at Rainbow Metering Station do not align with the capacity of Line 1600 (100 MMcfd at 640 psig) since a portion of volumes flowing within the cross-ties between Line 3010 and Line 1600 are not metered, and customer demand varies.
+As examples, the Line 16001600, 2016 average daily volumes (by month) at an average of 51 MMcfd and 2016 maximum daily volumes (by year) at an average of 51 MMcfd at Rainbow Metering Station do not align with actual volumes on the entirecapacity of Line 1600 (65-70100 MMcfd estimated demandat 640 psig) since a portion of volumes flowing within the cross-ties between Line 3010 and Line 1600 are not metered, and customer demand varies.
 (See SDGE Exh.
 12 at 161-163, Tables 8 and 9 at 164.)

 Without complete information, Applicants explain that operational safety may be assured.
-However, from a planning perspective, it is difficult to verify what capacity should be replaced now or in the future if Line 1600 is derated as Applicants propose and/or or if curtailments on Line 3010 are necessary.
+However, from a supply portfolio planning perspective, it is difficult to verify what supplycapacity should be replaced now or in the future if Line 1600 is derated as Applicants propose and/or or if curtailments on Line 3010 are necessary.
 Although the amended application was not technically deemed "complete," this proceeding was allowed to proceed to primarily address the asserted safety and reliability issues associated with the short- and long-term service of Line 1600.